FrancoLiberali/cql/docs/cql/concepts.rst

 -----------------------------

-It is a struct that when embedded allows your structures to become cql models, adding attributes ID, CreatedAt, UpdatedAt and DeletedAt attributes and the possibility to persist, create conditions and perform queries on these structures.
+It is a struct that when embedded allows your structures to become cql models, adding ID, CreatedAt, UpdatedAt and DeletedAt attributes and the possibility to persist, create conditions and perform queries on these structures.

 For details visit :ref:`cql/declaring_models:base models`.